kavinvalli/hashnode-blogs/cktflvsbh09wmyds1g9jtguzn.md

 It takes in a command (you can list all commands you can use by typing `help` and then typing the command) and displays an output much like a proper terminal.
 I used HTML, CSS, and Vanilla Javascript which I regret sometimes because of how hard it is to maintain now.
 I might add Parcel later to make it easier to bundle the code.
 But for now it's how it is and you can find the code in the Github Embed below!

+> Update (26/10/2021): The website is now made using NextJS

 %[https://github.com/kavinvalli/kavinvalli.github.io]

 Oh, there is also a normal mode on the website if you don't want to use the terminal mode.